Skip to main content

 Figure \(\PageIndex{1}\): US Fuel Ethanol Production.
 Data from U.S. Bioenergy Statistics

 Note that the y-axis is in units of 1000s gallons of ethanol.
 Peak US production was in 2018, when 16 billion gallons were produced, about 1/10 of the gasoline used yearly in the US.
 The year Renewable Fuel Standards (RFS) were introduced in the USA (2005) is also shown.
-This dip in 2020 is attributed to the COVID pandemic.
+This dip in 2020 is attributed to the COVID-19 pandemic.

-Combined, the US and Brazil produce about 85% of fuel ethanol, as shown below in Figure \(\PageIndex{2}\).
+The US and Brazil produce about 85% of fuel ethanol, as shown below in Figure \(\PageIndex{2}\).

 global-ethanol-productio.svg